Limit-Theory-Redux/ltheory/engine/lib/phx/src/ui/hmgui/README.md

 -- button element
 function button(name)
-Gui:mapProperty(Enums.Gui.ButtonTextColorId) -- copy this property value into the "text.color"
--- or alternatively map all Button properties - it will map all properties with the name containing "button." prefix Gui:mapPropertyGroup("button")
+Gui:mapPropertyGroup("button") -- map all Button properties - it will map all properties with the name containing "button." prefix
 ...
 Gui:text(name)
 ...